 We do not believe our operations are subject to significant seasonal fluctuations.
 We do not believe inflation will significantly affect our compensation costs, as they are substantially variable in nature.
 However, the rate of inflation may affect our expenses such as information technology and occupancy costs.
-To the extent inflation results in rising interest rates and has other effects upon the securities markets, it may adversely affect our financial position and results of operations by reducing our AUM, revenues or otherwise.
+To the extent inflation results in rising interest rates and has other effects upon the securities markets, it may adversely affect our financial position and results of operations by reducing our AUM, and related investment advisory fees.